d-kozak/enticing/index-server/SPEC.md

     match = Array<MatchInfo>
     matchInfo = {
        identifier:string, // identifier from the query
-       text // text that was matched
+       text:annotatedText // text that was matched
     }
     json = {
         enhancedText : EnhancedText,